manumerous/galliker.tech/_projects/data_driven_dynamics.md

   <p align="center"><em>Fig.1 - Forces and moments apllying on fixed-wing UAV (by Thomas Stastny).</em></p>
 </div>

-As can be seen in equation $$(1)$$ the only unknown that need to be determined are the aerodynamic forces (e.g. thrust, lift, drag) and moments (roll, pitch and yaw) that act on the vehicle.
+As can be seen in equation $$(1)$$ the main unknowns that need to be determined are the aerodynamic forces (e.g. thrust, lift, drag) and moments (roll, pitch and yaw) and inertia tensor.
+Alternatively to estimating those separately it is also possible to directly estimate the the linear and angular acceleration, which practically lumps the estimation of the moments and inertia tensor together.

 ## Model Structure & Data Quality
 Throughout the course of my research, I came to realize that the primary obstacle in estimating UAV dynamics lies not in the actual modeling of the dynamics but rather in obtaining and verifying an appropriate dataset.
 For accurate estimation of a UAV's dynamics, the dataset must capture all the relevant physical effects independently and adequately covers of the state input-space of the system.
 Otherwise, significant discrepancies in the estimated dynamics model will be observed when evaluated beyond the distribution of the training data.
 Furthermore, external effects such as wind conditions